e-mail: bok@dhit.pl

 Apart from immense strength, neodymium magnets have the following advantages:

-• Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets: